KJGilkes/AppStore2.0/README.md

 ## Workflow
-Typical workflow when adding a feature to this application is as follows 1.Make a new feature branch on this repository
+Typical workflow when adding a feature to this application is as follows

+1. Make a new feature branch on this repository
-2.Work on all things related to that feature in this new branch and commit all changes when done 3.When done push up that feature branch to github 4.Then merge that branch in with master
+2. Work on all things related to that feature in this new branch and commit all changes when done
+3. When done push up that feature branch to github
+4. Then merge that branch in with master
-5.Now create a release for those changes and tag it 6.Then push that tag to the release branch
+5. Now create a release for those changes and tag it
+6. Then push that tag to the release branch

 ## Deployment
-This application is set up to deploy through heroku 1.Follow the workflow section of this documentation 2.After you get through that process when you push to the release branch it will automatically deploy
+This application is set up to deploy through heroku
+1. Follow the workflow section of this documentation
+2. After you get through that process when you push to the release branch it will automatically deploy